panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 ![Accidental global variables JavaScript](./images/accitental-global-variables.png)

-`b` is an accidently created global variable.
+`b` is an accidentally created global variable.

 In a browser, the above code snippet is equivalent to: